Case Management and Patient Navigation

 - Rural AIDS Services Program (RASP) “creates a positive social impact through case management services by developing a partnership between the client and case manager to work together to maintain client independence and increase access to HIV medical care.”
 RASP services include coordinating care between medical and social services providers, connecting patients with the Texas HIV Medication Program, and assisting with household expenses in order to alleviate the financial burden of HIV.

 - The Southeast Mississippi Rural Health Initiative has a Ryan White Program housed in their Hattiesburg Family Health Center.
 Within the Center, a team of nurse case managers, social workers, and outreach workers are trained in delivering HIV treatment and work to ensure that people receive quality, confidential care.
 The Center also offers free counseling and testing for high-risk individuals and provides HIV prevention education to the local community.

-- The Hope and Help Center of Central Florida provides medical and non-medical case management, peer mentoring, and food pantry services to a medically underserved area of central Florida.
+- Hope and Help, of Central Florida, provides medical and non-medical case management, peer mentoring, and food pantry services to a medically underserved area of central Florida.
 Their clients may be assigned peer mentors and/or case managers to help improve medication adherence and increase access to services.
 Case managers also serve as patient advocates and care coordinators.

 - Matthew 25 AIDS Services works with the Kentucky HIV Care Coordination Program to “facilitate the provision of quality care and services to HIV infected individuals and their families in a timely and consistent manner across a continuum of care.”
 Matthew 25 also educates its clients on HIV transmission and positive health habits and assists people with accessing medical care.
 In addition, Matthew 25 helps people apply for Medicaid or Social Security Disability benefits and provides housing, legal, and nutrition services.